-My Cautionary Tale …
+My Cautionary Tale

-This post could also be titled “how to avoid a big hospital charge for IV fluids while on vacation.”
-Hopefully you can learn from my mistake on this one.
+This post could also be titled “How to avoid a big hospital charge for IV fluids while on vacation.”
+Hopefully, you can learn from my mistake on this one.

 Why Not Regular Sports Electrolyte Drinks?

-So why not just drink one of the many electrolyte drinks available (Gatorade, Powerade, etc.) these days?
+So why not just drink one of the many store-bought electrolyte drinks available (Gatorade, Powerade, etc.) these days?

 Natural Sports Electrolyte Drink Recipe

-Apparently, coconut water is similar in structure to the fluid used in IV rehydration.
+Coconut water is one of the simplest sports drink alternatives and can be used as is.
+It’s similar in structure to the fluid used in IV rehydration.
 For this reason, there are rumors it was used during the Pacific War as an IV electrolyte replacement.
-It makes a pretty good natural electrolyte drink on its own or with a splash of lime.
+It makes a pretty good natural electrolyte drink on its own or with a splash of lime juice.

+Coconut water is a great source of potassium and sodium and I even used it during labor.
 The only downside to coconut water is the price.
 If you want an inexpensive (yet still healthy and tasty) alternative, this recipe is the next best thing.

-Natural Homemade Electrolyte Drink Recipe
+Homemade Electrolyte Drink Recipe

-You can make this recipe a variety of ways, but the ratios are the most important part.
+You can make this recipe in a variety of ways, but the ratios are the most important part.
 The base is any healthy liquid of choice and some good options are:

 To turn the basic liquid into a sports drink, add some or all of these ingredients:

-Natural Sports Electrolyte Drink Recipe (With Flavor Options)
+Homemade Electrolyte Drink Recipe

 - Brew tea if using, or slightly warm base liquid.